binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 ### The idea

-Before starting to tink about "Interactivity" I had to take some times to check that everything works well!
-That's also one our mantra in DevFest Nantes, always build better over something strong !
-So for the first Countdown, I start following the KISS approach : No Framework, No modules, just a simple html with a litle bit of css.
+Before starting to think about "Interactivity" I had to take times to check that everything works well!
+That's also our mantra in DevFest Nantes, always build better over something strong!
+So for the first Countdown, I start following the KISS approach: No Framework, No modules, just a simple HTML with a little bit of CSS.

 The basic idea of this Countdown was to animate the DevFest Nantes Tshirt.